felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 gone straight to the trash.
 With a little help from my [Everdrives](https://krikzz.com/store/) at first and eventually my [MiSTer](/posts/2020/10/dream-machine-mister-fpga), the original game cartridges became nothing more than fancy packaging.
-And since I'm all about function and not about packaging, this is when my mind was finally put at ease; all I was losing by purging my collection was the weight off my shoulder.
+And since I'm all about function and not about packaging, this is when my mind was finally put at ease; all I was losing by purging my collection was the weight off my shoulders.
 Sometimes, losing is great!
 And I must admit that cataloguing services like [pricecharting.com](http://pricecharting.com) were a tremendous help to find fair prices for my items.
 It was exciting to see the value of my collection drop as I was confirming sales.